-Ethiopia is home to a large number of people living on less than $1.25 a day and although the economy is diversifying, farming is still the basis for many people.
+Ethiopia is home to a large number of people living below the international poverty line, and although the economy is diversifying, farming is still the main source of income for many people.

-Around three out of every four Ethiopians are engaged in agriculture, mainly in subsistence and rain-fed farming and livestock production.
-Despite this, more than 31 million Ethiopians don’t have enough nutritious food to eat.
+Around 80-85% Ethiopians are engaged in agriculture, mainly in subsistence and rain-fed farming and livestock production.
+Despite this, around 35% of the population doesn’t have enough nutritious food to eat.

 Frequent drought, a lack of training and equipment for farmers, and poor access to markets make it difficult for them to earn a living.

 Farm Africa has worked in the landlocked country since 1988.
 From dairy goats and good-quality seeds to business training and forest conservation, we provide simple and practical support to help lift farmers and herders out of poverty.